 Reflecting the CEFC’s focus on renewable energy, energy efficiency and low emissions technologies, the ACT Index methodology will take into account a range of emissions reduction initiatives being pursued by ASX 300 companies.

 These will include energy efficiency and process improvements, the transition to low carbon electricity, electrification of company processes, including the use of electric vehicles, fuel switching to renewable energy and the use of non-energy emissions reductions, including carbon forestry.

 CEFC Executive Director Rory Lonergan said the ACT Index would meet an established and growing mandate among investors to invest in climate transition, while responding to investor demand for innovative investment products, aligned with key risk and return requirements.
 In addition, it would enable greater engagement between investors and companies around a wholistic approach to emissions reduction, covering current and future products and services and operating models.

 “The Australian Climate Transition Index provides a shared framework to support equity investment decisions, an approach already well established in debt markets,” Mr Lonergan said.

 “In addition, companies performing well on the ACT Index may benefit from a lower cost of capital from investors seeking greater exposure to companies which demonstrate their progress in transitioning to a low carbon future.”

 Initial investment in the ACT Index is open to institutional investors, via the BNP Paribas equity-linked bonds.
 As the ACT Index evolves, direct investment in equities products based on the ACT Index may be developed, with potential availability to retail investors.

-View our fact sheet on the ACT Index
+View our Investment Insight on the ACT Index

 About BNP Paribas in Asia Pacific